apioo/psx/doc/concept/data.rst

    :lines: 34-50
    :prepend: <?php

-The data gets then imported into an record through an importer class.
+Then it is possible to import the data into an record through an importer class.
 In abstract an importer class takes meta informations from an source and returns an record class containing the data.

 .. literalinclude:: ../../library/PSX/Data/Record/ImporterInterface.php
    :language: php